 Fueled By Suburbs, Democrats Are Poised For Gains In Key States, Analysis Finds

-A new report from the centrist Democratic group Third Way, and shared first with NPR, finds that Democrats are on track to win the suburbs in five of six key states they lost in the 2016 presidential election.
+A new report from the centrist Democratic group Third Way, shared first with NPR, finds that Democrats are on track to win the suburbs in five of six key states they lost in the 2016 presidential election.

-The analysis — which is based on voter-file data from the progressive-aligned firm Catalist, and models that measure the likelihood of people to vote Democratic or Republican — finds:
+The analysis is based on voter-file data from the progressive-aligned firm Catalist and models that measure the likelihood of people to vote Democratic or Republican.
+It finds the following:

 Democrats are in position to win majorities in the Michigan and Pennsylvania suburbs, which would set them up to win both states.